RCA receiving tube manual, 1964 edition

 Collins 26U compressor limiter

 Looks pretty cool.
 R10 is used to balance the two plate currents.
-I would be interested in the transformer values, input/output impedances, voltages, etc. The 6386 tube is very hard to find these days, a good substitute would be a 5670 which are still made by several manufactures.
+I would be interested in the transformer values, input/output impedances, voltages, etc. The 6386 tube is very hard to find these days, a good substitute would be a 5670 which is still made by several manufacturers.

-Update: This is a picture of a Collins 26-U sitting on my bosses floor.
+Update: This is a picture of a Collins 26-U sitting on my boss’s floor.

 Collins 26-U compressor limiter